 Douglas Heil, M.F.A.

-During his years as a professor in the Radio TV Film department, Douglas Heil taught courses in media aesthetics, narrative scriptwriting, film production, and career preparation.
-An award winning educator, he was the recipient of the UW-System Regents Teaching Excellence Award, and at UW Oshkosh, he the John McNaughton Rosebush Professorship, the Distinguished Teaching Award and the TRISS Endowed Professorship.
+During his years as a professor in the Radio TV Film department, Douglas Heil taught courses in media aesthetics, narrative scriptwriting, narrative film production, educational and corporate media, and career preparation.
+He has twice received the UW-System Regents Teaching Excellence Award — first as an individual and more recently as a member of the RTF Department — and at UW Oshkosh, he has been awarded the John McNaughton Rosebush Professorship, the Distinguished Teaching Award and the TRISS Endowed Professorship.

 His McFarland-published book The Art of Stereography: Rediscovering Vintage Three-Dimensional Images took First Place in the Fine Art/Photography category of the Royal Dragonfly Book Awards.
 His earlier book Prime-Time Authorship: Works About and by Three TV Dramatists was published through Syracuse University Press.
 Essays and creative work have appeared in Writing & Pedagogy, Stereo World, American Indian Culture and Research Journal, Creative Screenwriting, The Pacific Review, Journal of Film and Video, Film & History, and Literature/Film Quarterly.